Click here for more information on the February 2016 event.

-Substantial monetary liability and debarment from present and future government contracts are just some of the potential penalties faced by contractors and subcontractors who fail to comply with the ever-increasing labor and employment requirements imposed on those who do business with federal, state and local governmental entities.
-FordHarrison attorneys advise current and potential government contractors and subcontractors about these labor and employment obligations, assists contractors in their compliance efforts, and defend contractors in enforcement proceedings under the many applicable statutes, executive orders and regulations.
+Substantial monetary liability and debarment from present and future government contracts are just some of the potential penalties facing contractors and subcontractors who fail to comply with the ever-increasing requirements imposed on those who do business with federal, state and local governmental entities.
+FordHarrison attorneys advise current and potential government contractors and subcontractors about their labor and employment obligations, assists contractors in their compliance efforts, and defend contractors in enforcement proceedings under the many applicable statutes, executive orders and regulations.

 Our services include: